 At present and for the foreseeable future there is no such thing as raw whey protein powder, due to the very large volumes of whey needed to produce whey protein at commercial scale and the current technology for turning this volume of whey into a protein powder.
 Hundreds of thousands to millions of litres per month are needed to produce whey protein and the only way to make it on a commercial scale does mean that most of the milk will be pasteurised.
 Additionally, spray drying, which involves heat of up to 200C is used in all whey protein facilities, though the whey protein only passes through for less than a second in most cases.
 Beware of any whey proteins being sold as raw, cold pressed or cold processed, as they aren’t being honest unfortunately.

-It contains all of the components your body needs to produce Glutathione (Glutamate, Glycine and Cysteine + a Cysteine residue called Glutamylcysteine) so in theory yes it will.
+Yes.
+It contains all of the components your body needs to produce Glutathione (Glutamate, Glycine and Cysteine + a Cysteine residue unique to whey protein called Glutamylcysteine).

 The milk our whey is from comes mostly from Holstein cows, which is A1.
 However when it comes to whey protein, whether it’s A1 or A2 doesn’t make any real difference as far as we’re aware as the A2 and A1 proteins refer to the casein proteins in the milk and only the tiniest of traces (if any at all) are present in the whey protein, as they’re removed during the filtration process.
 The whey proteins in A1 and A2 are basically the same as far as we’re aware.